sainarala421/CucumberSeleniumLibrary/README.md

 # Cucumber Selenium2library
-> Installation documentation is for MacOS.
+exclamation: Installation documentation is for MacOS.
 Installing in Ubuntu or Windows, kindly troubleshoot according to the error message on installation

 ## Prerequisites
   - Text Editor / IDE